the-teachingRSE-project/competencies/competencies.md

 research cycle and the scientific process.
 These competencies are relevant in a broad setting and form the foundation for specific specialisations.
-These competencies have been chosen in order to make RSEs contribute to an open and inclusive research environment, with tools that respect their professional values.
+These competencies have been chosen in order to make RSEs contribute to an open and inclusive research environment, with tools that respect their professional values (see @sec:values).

 These skills and competencies come into play in various forms: The RSEs themselves need to acquire and develop them as their career progresses